cabrerahector/wordpress-popular-posts/readme.txt

 That's it!

-= Using Wordpress Popular Posts on Pages =
+= Shortcode =

 If you want to use Wordpress Popular Posts on your pages (a "Hall of Fame" page, for example) please use the shortcode `[wpp]`.
-Attributes are **optional**, however you can use them if needed.
-You can find a complete list of the attributes Wordpress Popular Posts currently supports at your *wp-admin > Settings > Wordpress Popular Posts* page.
+Parameters are **optional**, however you can use them if needed.
+You can find the complete list of the parameters via *wp-admin > Settings > Wordpress Popular Posts > FAQ*.

 **Usage:**